ARMmbed/example-asynch-serial/Readme.md

 ```

 ### RX methods
+There are 2 read methods, with different buffer width - 8-bit or 16-bit.
 The read method is used to start reading data (RX transfer).
 The completition invokes registred RX event callback, only if any was defined.
 ```
 int read(uint8_t *buffer, int length, void (*callback)(int), int event = SERIAL_EVENT_RX_COMPLETE, uint8_t char_match = SERIAL_RESERVED_CHAR_MATCH);